 If you are looking for a relaxing tour near Lucerne that doesn’t involve much planning, you can simply opt for a boat ride on Lake Lucerne.
 It’s especially beautiful in the summer, of course, when it’s warm and the scenery is nice and green.

 There are quite a few options when it comes to boat trips, and that will also determine how much time you need.
 This is one of the easiest excursions from Lucerne that you can do even if you only have an hour or two.

 Good to know: Boat trips start near Lucerne Railway Station, right in the heart of the city center.
 There are various possibilities in any season, but – of course – many more options in the summer.
 If you have the Swiss Travel Pass, regular cruises on Lake Lucerne are included free of charge.

 Here are some of the best boat tours from Lucerne, depending on how much time you have and in which season you visit:

 - 1 hour: Short scenic panorama cruise.
 This is the most popular boat trip from Lucerne, best in summer.

 - 2 hours: Gourmet lunch cruise.
 This is the best option in the low season, but also very nice in summer.
 It’s one of the few tours that’s available almost the whole year.

 - 3-4 hours: City walking tour + scenic boat ride.
 This is a great year-round option for those who are visiting Lucerne for the first time and want to see the best of the city and its surroundings in just a few hours.

-- Full day: Get a day ticket at the boat terminal near the station and hop on and off the boat at some of the villages along the shores of the lake.
+- Full day: Get a day ticket at the boat terminal near the station (or just go to the boat if you have the Swiss Travel Pass) and hop on and off the boat at some of the villages along the shores of the lake.
 You can make your own day trip itinerary depending on the boat schedules and the places you want to see.